khenderson20/khenderson20/README.md

 ### 🛰️ About Me

-- 🔭 Currently building **[clearCore](https://github.com/khenderson20/clearCore)** — a transparent, educational **MIPS CPU simulator** with a 5-stage pipeline, hazard detection, data forwarding, and a hand-rolled terminal UI datapath visualizer built on **FTXUI**
+- 🔭 Currently building **[clearCore](https://github.com/khenderson20/clearCore)** a transparent, educational **MIPS CPU simulator** with a 5-stage pipeline, hazard detection, data forwarding, and a hand-rolled terminal UI datapath visualizer built on **FTXUI**
-- 🎛️ Also working on **[sonic-forge-dsp](https://github.com/khenderson20/sonic-forge-dsp)** — a real-time C++ DSP library for modular synthesis and low-latency audio
-- 📐 Deep into computer architecture, digital logic, and low-level systems programming — I like understanding software down to the instruction cycle
+- 📐 Deep into computer architecture, digital logic, and low-level systems programming
 - 🖥️ Daily driver: Fedora 44 with KDE Plasma, CLion as my IDE of choice
-- 🎹 Synth enthusiast — JUCE and VCV Rack show up in my toolbox for a reason
+- 🎹 Synth enthusiast, JUCE and VCV Rack show up in my toolbox for a reason
 - 🌱 Fresh Graduate from my local Computer Science program at University of Texas at San Antonio
 - 💬 *"Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better."*